hyperledger/besu-docs/docs/public-networks/get-started/system-requirements.md

 and [OpenJ9](https://www.eclipse.org/openj9/).

 The two distributions come with some trade-offs.
 OpenJDK is the default for many Java users and is well balanced in performance and garbage collection.
-OpenJ9 consumes less memory and system resources, but can be less performant on some setups.
+OpenJ9 consumes less memory and system resources, but can have lesser performance on some setups.
 Below is a good guide to picking an installation.

 If you have more than 32GB RAM (for Besu and your [consensus client](../concepts/the-merge.md)), use OpenJDK.

-If you have less RAM...
+If you have less RAM…

 * Run OpenJ9 if you are on Linux (or Unix-based) and your CPU is x86-64 bit architecture (like Intel).
 * Run OpenJDK if you are on ARM-64 CPU architecture (Mac M-series, Raspberry Pi).